KPN Plantation (previously GAMA Plantation)

 35. Percentage of fresh fruit bunches (FFB) supply to own mills traceable to plantation level?

-The company reports that 100% of supply to own mills is traceable to plantation level.
+The company reports that 100% of the supply to own mills is traceable to the plantation level as of 2020.
+However, this information is over two years old now.

 -